Skip to main content

 Community resources

-Information that policymakers, educators and services providers can use
+Information that policymakers, educators and service providers can use

 What is the prevalence of autism spectrum disorder?

-The CDC funds the Autism and Developmental Disabilities Monitoring Network (ADDM), whose most recent report, in March 2023 based on 2020 data from 11 states, found an overall prevalence of 1 in 36 8-year-old children with ASD (2.8 percent).
-In 2020, the rate of ASD for 8-year-old boys was 3.8 times higher than among girls at all sites.
-In a separate report, the same ADDM sites contributed to prevalence numbers among 4-year-olds, finding a prevalence of 1 in 46 children (2.2 percent).
-Research sites in 11 states participated, including Maryland.
-Other sites were in Arizona, Arkansas, California Georgia, Minnesota, Missouri, New Jersey, Tennessee, Utah, and Wisconsin.
+The CDC funds the Autism and Developmental Disabilities Monitoring Network (ADDM), whose most recent report, in April 2025 based on 2022 data from 16 states and US territories, found an overall prevalence of 1 in 31 8-year-old children with ASD (3.2 percent).
+In 2022, the rate of ASD for 8-year-old boys was 3.4 times higher than among girls at all sites.
+Additionally, the same ADDM sites contributed to prevalence numbers among 4-year-olds, finding a prevalence of 1 in 34 children (2.9 percent).
+Research sites in 16 states and US territories participated, including Maryland.
+Other sites were in Arizona, Arkansas, California, Georgia, Indiana, Minnesota, Missouri, New Jersey, Pennsylvania, Puerto Rico, Tennessee, Texas (Austin and Laredo), Utah, and Wisconsin.

 Who oversees federal autism efforts?